-- Trustees have a responsibility for the governance of the charity. - Our governing document is the Articles of Association within which are described our charitable objects which (abbreviated) are: - The relief of persons suffering from CGD - · The advancement of medical research into the causes, cure, prevention or relief of such disorders - To advance the education of the public on the subject of such disorders - Such other purposes that are charitable... for the benefit of the public. - The Trustees ensure that the work of the charity remains within this scope.
+- Trustees have a responsibility for the governance of the charity. - Our governing document is the Articles of Association within which are described our charitable objects which (abbreviated) are: - The relief of persons suffering from CGD - The advancement of medical research into the causes, cure, prevention or relief of such disorders - To advance the education of the public on the subject of such disorders - Such other purposes that are charitable... for the benefit of the public. - The Trustees ensure that the work of the charity remains within this scope.
 The charity conducts an annual strategic review to help ensure that our activities are suitably focussed. - The Trustees are responsible for defining and overseeing our strategy while the staff are responsible for delivering it.
-Regular reports with performance indicators are available to track progress and an annual impact assessment is planned to start in 2023.
+Regular reports with key performance indicators are available to track progress alongside an annual operational strategy plan.